MiFID2 / MiFIR Reporting

 - How to ensure that sufficient operational oversight is in place in order to fulfil the obligation to ensure that submissions to the ARM or the NCA are correct, timely and complete.

-The recast Markets in Financial Instruments Directive (MiFID) was approved by the European Commission in 2014, with go-live taking place on January 3rd 2018.
+The recast Markets in Financial Instruments Directive (MiFID) was approved by the European Commission in 2014, and went live on January 3rd 2018.

-MiFID2 provides a number of business challenges for EU firms who are actively trading financial products.
+MiFID2 provides a number of business challenges for UK and EU firms who are actively trading financial products.

 The changes to the threshold measures may result in some firms being reclassified, and subsequently requiring them to incorporate additional responsibilities under the EMIR legislation.